ionic-team/stencil-site/src/docs/framework-integration/react.md

 **Type: `boolean`**

 If `true`, the output target will import the custom element instance and register it with the Custom Elements Registry when the component is imported inside of a user's app.
-This can only be used with the [Custom Elements Bundle](/docs/custom-elements) and will not work with lazy loaded components.
+This can only be used with the [Custom Elements](/docs/custom-elements) output and will not work with lazy loaded components.

 ### includePolyfills